 Cutting weight is not something that is new to the grappling world.
 Even before BJJ came along wrestlers were doing weight cuts.
 The practice goes as far as high school wrestlers and there’s not much information on how to do it correctly.
 Every so-called expert has the right formula while claiming all others are wrong. it is a vicious circle that puts kids and everyone else’s health, at risk.

 The first trouble with weight cutting, in general, is first and foremost in the lack of information on performing a correct weight cut.
-For once, we can’t actually lose much bodyweight in a period of a few days.
+For once, we can’t actually lose much body weight in a period of a few days.
 Most weight cut strategies revolve around extreme dehydration.
-Again it is baffling how people still go for weight cuts when it several impacts performance levels.
+Again it is baffling how people still go for weight cuts when it has several impacts on performance levels.

 Furthermore, competition frequency plays an even more important role.
 For wrestlers in season, weight cutting can be potentially deadly because they compete every weekend.
 With BJJ competitors this is not such an issue, but it still plays a major role.
 Rebounding from a difficult weight cut every couple of weeks to compete in a high-stress environment is not smart.
 Coupled with the wrong approach to shedding the pounds you have a recipe for disaster.
 Ambition and lack of information are the main causes of mistakes in weight cutting.
 Without knowing it, athletes make their weight loss harder for themselves.